-I’m a pretty big self-love advocate (just in case you’ve been hiding under a rock somewhere and didn’t know).
+I’m a pretty big self-love advocate (just in case you’ve been hiding under a rock somewhere and didn’t know, check out my workbook!).
 It’s what I want to do for the rest of my life, encouraging women to discover the ability to love who they are.

 I want to tell you about my life before self-love.